htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   with a submit file, now transfers the executable to the interactive job.
   :jira:`2315`

+- Added the environment variable PYTHON_CPU_COUNT to the set of environment variables set for jobs to indicate how many cpu cores are provisioned.
+  Python 3.13 uses this override the detected count of cpu cores.
+  :jira:`2330`

 - The configuration parameter :macro:`ETC` can now be used to relocate files that are normally place under /etc/condor on unix platforms.
   :jira:`2290`